apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-propfindValues:
+## propfindValues
 Performs a regular expression match against property values.
 The overall response status must be 207.

 	Argument: 'props'
 		A set of properties for which a 2xx response status is required.
 Two forms can be used: